svmiller/eh6127/lab-scripts/extending-ols.md

 layout: lab
 permalink: /lab-scripts/lab-4/
 active: lab-scripts
-abstract: "This is a lab script for [EH6105](http://eh6105.svmiller.com), a graduate-level quantitative methods class that I teach at Stockholm University.
-It will not be the most sophisticated R-related write-up of mine---check [my blog](http://svmiller.com/blog) for those---but it should be useful for discussion around the associated R script for the week's 'lab' session."
+abstract: "This is a lab script will encourage you to not overthink the linear model.
+If you're comfortable with what it's telling you in the simple bivariate case, extending it to include other complexities (like interactions, fixed effects, or other inputs) is a really simple matter.
+Multiple regression partials out effects of other variables on the dependent variable.
+Don't sweat it too much.."
 output:
    md_document:
      variant: gfm